karran-g/ultrasonic-radar/README.md

 ## How It Works

 The SG90 servo rotates the HC-SR04 sensor from 15° to 165° in 1° steps with a 30ms delay per step.
 At each angle, the sensor emits a 40kHz ultrasonic pulse and measures the time for the echo to return.
-The Arduino converts this to distance using the speed of sound at 15 degrees Celsius and sends `angle,distance` pairs over serial at 9600 baud.
+The Arduino converts this to distance using the speed of sound at 15° Celsius and sends `angle,distance` pairs over serial at 9600 baud.

 The Python script reads this serial stream in real time and renders a polar grid in PyGame.
 The sweep line is green up to the detected object and red beyond it, with a fading trail showing recent sweep history.